-There are many ways that you can practice the LNAT.
+There are many ways that you can practise the LNAT.
 You’ll find links to all of them on this page.

 Online practice test